rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ...
 ```

 Accessing the payload of an HTTP POST request is provided within Express with its built-in middleware which is based on [body-parser](http://expressjs.com/en/resources/middleware/body-parser.html).
-It enables us to transform body types from our request object (e.g. json, urlencoded).
-We can use the built-in middleware the Express instance's `use` method:
+It enables us to transform body types from our request object (e.g. json, urlencoded):

 ```javascript{6,7}
 ...